Counseling Partners of Los Angeles

 Clinical Director

 Jen Vitanza, LMFT joined CPLA as an (associate) counselor in 2016 and has continued to grow with the CPLA leadership team from a Field Support Person to Field Director where she mostly focused on supporting the counselors, building and maintaining relationships with all partner schools while ensuring a safe and thriving school community and providing support and supervision to the field support team.
-Beginning the 2022-2023 academic school year, Jen is moving into the role of Clinical Director, where she will focus on the day-to-day clinical operation and oversight of all clinical services, including supervision of counselors and the CPLA leadership team.
+Since the 2022-2023 academic school year, Jen has held the role of Clinical Director, where she focuses on the day-to-day clinical operation and oversight of all clinical services, including supervision of counselors and the CPLA leadership team.
 Jen received her Bachelor's in Psychology and her Master's in Marriage and Family Therapy from California State University, Northridge.
-In addition to her work at CPLA, Jen works in private practice where she works with children, teens and families.
 Jen is truly passionate about her work at CPLA, especially in serving the underserved communities and her role and participation in the personal and professional growth of CPLA counselors.

 THE CPLA FIELD SUPPORT TEAM